erikneyts/erikneyts.github.io/_pages/publications.md

 6043–6054 (2020).

-**Activation of CO2on Copper Surfaces: The Synergy between Electric Field, Surface Morphology, and Excess Electrons**
+**Activation of CO₂ on Copper Surfaces: The Synergy between Electric Field, Surface Morphology, and Excess Electrons**
 Jafarzadeh A., Bal K.M., Bogaerts A., Neyts E.C.
 J Phys Chem C 124, 6747 (2020).